-There’s nothing to worry about though.
-If you’ve already encountered this dilemma, we’ve got you covered!
-The leading Sydney plumbers came up with this infographic that covers the best tricks and tips on how to clear a blocked drain.
-So, time get your drains flowing right again!
+The leading Sydney blocked drain plumbers came up with this infographic covering the best tricks and tips for clearing a blocked drain.
+So, time to get your clogged drains flowing right again!

-Blocked drains are a nightmare for any homeowner, no matter what size or severity.
-They can cause an extremely unhygienic environment and can disrupt your home by causing leaks and burst pipes if left untreated.
-By following these 6 easy tips on how to unblock a drain, you can be prepared and clear your blocked drain without any hassle.
+Blocked drains are a nightmare for any homeowner, regardless of size or severity.
+If left untreated, they can cause an extremely unclean environment and disrupt your home by causing leaks and burst pipes.
+By following these six easy tips on unblocking a drain, you can be prepared and clear your blocked drain without any hassle.

 1. Boiling Water

-Simply boil a kettle of hot water and pour it down your blocked drain.
-This method is perfect for simple and smaller drains that just need a little loosening of the grease build up.
-Make sure you use boiling water on your metal or ceramic pipes as using it on PVC will loosen the joints.
-This method is great for the environment as no chemicals are used.
+Make sure you use boiling water on your metal or ceramic pipes, as using it on PVC pipes will loosen the joints.
+This method is excellent for the environment as no chemicals are used.

-A good plunge is sometimes all you need to clear your blocked kitchen or bathroom sink or even your blocked toilet.
-This method is only effective on solid blockages.
 A plunger should be large enough to cover the whole drain opening.
 Ensure that the up and down strokes are vigorous and are applied with a good amount of pressure.
-About 10 strokes should do the trick
+About ten strokes should do the trick.

 3. Baking Soda and Vinegar

-This DIY remedy is a great way to naturally clear your blocked drain in the kitchen or bathroom sink.
-Start by pouring boiling hot water down your drain then add ½ cup of baking soda.
+This DIY drain remedy is a great way to naturally clear your blocked drain in the kitchen or bathroom sink.
+Start by pouring boiling water down your drain, then add ½ cup of baking soda.
 Let that sit for a few minutes.
-Follow by pouring a mixture of 1 cup vinegar and 1 cup of boiling water again.
-You can cover the drain with a plug to let the mixture react for 5-10 minutes.
-Finish off by flushing the sink once more with boiling hot water.

 4. Wire Hanger